Manuel Casanova: Views on neurodiversity

 Casanova has stated that most of the neurodiversity movement is based on the good intention to destigmatize autism, but some of their scientific arguments are questionable.
 He sees many other positives in the movement, such as the desire for acceptance and accommodations.
 Casanova states that the concepts behind neurodiversity originated in ancient Greek times, when Socrates attempted to determine which behaviors were a disorder and which ones were simply differences.
 According to him, those ideas were also seen in the Renaissance, the Romantic era, and the antipsychiatry movement.
 He further claims that Leo Kanner originated the modern version of the neurodiversity movement through studying autistic individuals.

 However, he says that the loudest voices in the neurodiversity camp are disruptive.
-Casanova said on their views that “They see the world in black and white, and either you are with them or against them” and “it might end up hurting research, and hurting the delivery of services to those people who most need them.”
-Additionally, he said “It’s not a blessing to have head-banging, eye-gouging or self-biting; those have serious side effects, including retinal detachment, cauliflower ears, they can get brain trauma, contusions.
-Those people need to be treated.”
+Casanova claimed about their views that “They see the world in black and white, and either you are with them or against them” and “it might end up hurting research, and hurting the delivery of services to those people who most need them.”
+Additionally, he said “It’s not a blessing to have head-banging, eye-gouging or self-biting; those have serious side effects, including retinal detachment, cauliflower ears, they can get brain trauma, contusions. ”.

-In response to neurodiversity's claim that autistic individuals do not need medical treatment, Casanova points out that parents that support therapy or treatment for autistic children say that it will reduce their suffering and give them the best chance to succeed in adulthood.
+In response to neurodiversity's statement that autism does not need medical treatment, Casanova points out that parents that support therapy or treatment for autistic children say that it will reduce their suffering and give them the best chance to succeed in adulthood.
 Casanova additionally claimed that until recently, the neurodiversity movement wilfully neglected the roles of Leo Kanner and Bernard Rimland in advocating for accommodations, claiming that they were ignored because those individuals also wanted medical treatments for autism.

 Casanova has also claimed that Neurotribes by Steve Silberman was unfairly weighted against Leo Kanner.
-Casanova has also written against Silberman's perspective that Hans Asperger, one of the first autism researchers, should be forgiven for his involvement in the Nazi regime.
-"Contrary to Mr. Silberman," Casanova wrote in response, "I do not defend or condone [Asperger’s] murderous actions."
+Casanova has also written against Silberman's apparent perspective that Hans Asperger, one of the first autism researchers, should be forgiven for his involvement in the Nazi regime.
+"Contrary to Mr. Silberman", Casanova wrote in response, "I do not defend or condone [Asperger’s] murderous actions."
+He has also chosen to ignore the existence of Silberman's 2018 revision of Neurotribes, in which the author acknowledged Asperger's crimes.

 Casanova claims that some media sources have misrepresented his views on autism and neurodiversity.
 One article from WAVE 3 claimed that Casanova wanted to wipe out autism entirely when he said that was not true.
 Additionally, a Newsweek article claimed that Casanova received death threats from writing about autism, but this actually happened because some autistic individuals falsely thought he wanted to wipe out autism based on the WAVE 3 article.